ramirogalvez/MeLi_DataChallenge_2020/README.md

 # MeLi DataChallenge 2020

-## My solution to the 2020 MeLi DataChallenge Competition
+## My solution to the 2020 MeLi DataChallenge

 Instructions to run this code: